EricMbouwe/EricMbouwe/README.md

 ### Hi there 👋

-I am Eric Mbouwe a full-stack software developer, experienced with customer relationship and sales
+I am Eric Mbouwe a full-stack software developer
 <!--
 **EricMbouwe/EricMbouwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.